ryan95f/yamlator/docs/schema_types.md

 }
 ```

 A ruleset can either be marked as *optional* or *required*.
-All rules are implicity required if the option is not specified in the schema file.
-Below are the different ways a rule can be defined as required or optinal:
+All rules are implicitly required if the option is not specified in the schema file.
+Below are the different ways a rule can be defined as required or optional:

 ```text
 ruleset <ruleset-name> {